PostHog/posthog.com/contents/faq.md

 ### I'm having trouble setting up PostHog.
 What should I do?

-If you’re having trouble setting up PostHog you can send a message to our [community Slack group](https://join.slack.com/t/posthogusers/shared_invite/enQtOTY0MzU5NjAwMDY3LTc2MWQ0OTZlNjhkODk3ZDI3NDVjMDE1YjgxY2I4ZjI4MzJhZmVmNjJkN2NmMGJmMzc2N2U3Yjc3ZjI5NGFlZDQ), you can also contact the [PostHog Support](hey@posthog.com).
-If its a bug you can raise an issue through our [GitHub repo](https://github.com/PostHog/posthog/issues)
+If you’re having trouble setting up PostHog you can send a message to our [community Slack group](https://join.slack.com/t/posthogusers/shared_invite/enQtOTY0MzU5NjAwMDY3LTc2MWQ0OTZlNjhkODk3ZDI3NDVjMDE1YjgxY2I4ZjI4MzJhZmVmNjJkN2NmMGJmMzc2N2U3Yjc3ZjI5NGFlZDQ), you can also contact [PostHog Support](mailto:hey@posthog.com).
+If its a bug you can raise an issue through our [GitHub repo](https://github.com/PostHog/posthog/issues).

 ### Are you hiring?